ibmjstart/cf-object-storage/README.md

 `create-dynamic-object`	| `cf os make-dlo service_name dlo_container dlo_name [-c object_container] [-p dlo_prefix]`				|Create a DLO manifest in Object Storage
 `put-large-object`	| `cf os make-slo service_name slo_container slo_name source_file [-m] [-o output_file] [-s chunk_size] [-t num_threads]`	|Upload a file to Object Storage as an SLO

-**<sup>!</sup>** `auth` checks if `HOME/.cf/os_creds.json` exists and contains the target service's credentials.
+**<sup>!</sup>** `auth` checks if `HOME/.cf/os_creds.json` exists and contains the target service's x-auth token and storage url.
 If it does, these credentials are used to authenticate with Object Storage (which saves a few http requests).
-Upon successful authentication, `auth` will save a service's credentials to the above location to speed up subsequent commands.
+Upon successful authentication, `auth` will save a service's x-auth info to the above location to speed up subsequent commands.

 **<sup>!!</sup>** `rename-container` should not be used (and will likely fail) on containers containing SLOs and DLOs.
 This is due to their strict naming conventions that expect certain containers to have certain names.